Resources for small museums and historic sites

 In an era of declining field trip funding, traveling trunks are a good way to get your message out to the schools.
 Maureen Betz, author of Creating a Traveling Trunk Program: A Step-By-Step Guide for Wisconsin Historical Societies, provides practical advice on every aspect of these programs, from first idea to evaluation, in this manual.
-Download this and use it to guide your organization toward a successful new form of outreach.
+Download this and use it to guide your organization toward a successful new form of outreach (PDF).

 The National World War II Museum in New Orleans also has a traveling footlocker program for schools that includes a variety of real artifacts from the 1940s.
 This manual for the program offers lots of good ideas for the kinds of artifacts that you might assemble for a similar project, and the questions about the artifacts that students are meant to answer are thoughtful and can adapted to other kinds of collections.